 At this stage, Schwarzenegger's main selling point is that he seems to have excellent name recognition with an electorate that already knowingly elected Gray Davis and Cruz Bustamante.
 Former child actor Gary Coleman would be a major improvement over Gray Davis.
 Indeed, among the nut candidates, probably only Arianna Huffington could drive the middle class from California faster than Gray Davis has, with this latter-day Norma Desmond gleefully spray-painting their SUVs on the way out.

 Within days of his announcement, the media leapt on Schwarzenegger, demanding that he produce a detailed outline of his plan to save California from sinking into the ocean.
-Davis has been governor for five years and the watchdog media have yet to ask him what
+Davis has been governor for five years and the watchdog media have yet to ask him what his plan is.
+In deciding to run, Arnold has already proven himself to be more decisive than Davis.
+In announcing that he didn't need anyone's money but his own, Arnold has proven himself to be of a different species than Gray Davis.

 This leads to another positive about Schwarzenegger, which is that he's not Gray Davis.
 Literally millions of low-income immigrants are pouring into California without job skills or even language skills.
 If we were able to trick Mexico into taking California back, Los Angeles would have the second largest population of Mexicans in Mexico – only Mexico City would have more.
 While illegal immigrants generally work, they don't contribute to the income or property tax base.
 Their birth rates are far higher than other groups, so they consume a large portion of the state's health-care and welfare systems.
 As the tax base floods out legally, the taxpayer-dependents flood in illegally.